 It is also worth noting that filler ingredients in dog foods are often allergy-causing ingredients.
 Homemade dog food recipes allow you to optimize the nutritional value of the food you're feeding and eliminate unnecessary fillers and potential allergens.

-3. Increased Variation of Diet
+3. Increased Variety in the Diet

-Feeding a commercial dog food diet often results in feeding the same variety of kibble for at least a month at a time (think one 30 lb bag of kibble).
+Feeding a commercial dog food diet often result in feeding the same variety of kibble for at least a month at a time (think one 30 lb bag of kibble).
 This lack of variation is boring for your dog, but it is also limiting in terms of nutritional value.

 Homemade dog food recipes allow you to regularly vary the ingredients of your pup's meals to offer a wider range of nutrients.
 Just like us, the more varied the nutrients your dog receives from their diet, the healthier they will be.